Skip to content

 The Battered Bastards of Baseball (2014)

-The premise: In 1973, actor Bing Russell created the Portland Mavericks, an independent minor league team that played in the Class A Short Season Northwest League and wasn’t affiliated with any major league team.
-Though the Mavericks were made up mainly of misfits and has-beens, they had winning seasons all five years of their existence, before they disbanded in 1978.
-Bing’s son Kurt, 71 — yes, that Kurt Russell! — played for the team in its inaugural season, and the documentary was directed by two of Bing’s grandsons, Chapman and Maclain Way, who also helmed the Emmy-winning Netflix documentary Wild, Wild Country.
+In 1973, actor Bing Russell created the Portland Mavericks, an independent minor-league team that played in the Class A-Short Season Northwest League and wasn’t affiliated with any major-league team.
+Though the Mavericks were made up mainly of misfits and has-beens, they had winning seasons for all five years of their existence, before they disbanded in 1978.
+Bing’s son Kurt, 72 — yes, that Kurt Russell! — played for the team in its inaugural season, and the documentary was directed by two of Bing’s grandsons, Chapman and Maclain Way, who also helmed the Emmy-winning Netflix documentary Wild Wild Country.

-Fun fact: Another of Bing Russell’s grandsons is former major league first baseman Matt Franco, 52.
+Fun fact: Another of Bing Russell’s grandsons is MLB first baseman Matt Franco, 53.

 A Long Way From Home: The Untold Story of Baseball’s Desegregation (2018)

-The premise: Jackie Robinson broke baseball’s color barrier in 1947 when he played his first game with the Brooklyn Dodgers, but that was only the beginning of the long road to pro-sports desegregation.
-Following his brave lead, a new generation of Black and Latino players toiled away on farm teams in remote towns across the country, including in the Jim Crow South, as they worked their way up to the major leagues.
-The documentary features interviews with such players as Mudcat Grant, Orlando Cepeda (84) and Deacon Jones (88).
+Jackie Robinson broke baseball’s color barrier in 1947 when he played his first game with the Brooklyn Dodgers, but that was only the beginning of the long road to the desegregation of pro sports.
+Following his brave lead, a new generation of Black and Latino players toiled away on farm teams in remote towns across the country, some in the Jim Crow South, as they worked their way up to the majors.
+The documentary features interviews with such players as Mudcat Grant, Orlando Cepeda (85) and Deacon Jones (88).

 Heading Home: The Tale of Team Israel (2018)

-The premise: This 2018 documentary follows the Cinderella story of Team Israel — which ESPN compared to the Jamaican Olympic bobsled team — on their unlikely journey to the 2017 World Baseball Classic.
-Ranked 41st in the world, the underdog squad was comprised of players who were either Israeli citizens or Jewish Americans eligible for citizenship under the country’s Law of Return, and the roster included such major league players as Sam Fuld, Ike Davis and Cody Decker, who famously introduced Team Israel’s mascot, the Mensch on a Bench.
+This 2018 documentary follows the Cinderella story of Team Israel — which ESPN compared to the Jamaican Olympic bobsled team — on their unlikely journey to the 2017 World Baseball Classic.
+Ranked 41st in the world, the underdog squad comprised players who were either Israeli citizens or Jewish Americans eligible for citizenship under the country’s Law of Return.
+The roster included such MLB players as Sam Fuld, Ike Davis and Cody Decker, who famously introduced Team Israel’s mascot, the Mensch on a Bench.

 Ballplayer: Pelotero (2011)